ogri-la/strongbox/README.md

 ### ignore addons to prevent accidental changes

-When an addon is ignored strongbox will not attempt to find that addon in the catalogue, look for or download updates or even allow the installation of other addons that may alter the ignored addon or any of its files.
+When an addon is ignored Strongbox will not attempt to find that addon in the catalogue, look for or download updates or even allow the installation of other addons that may alter the ignored addon or any of its files.

 Right-click an addon and select `Ignore` or `Stop ignoring`.